Introduction to CentOS Commands

 - Unzip Command

 The Unzip command is used to unzip the archived files.
-It is the important command and the only one command that is available in the CentOS for unzipping the files that are archived.
+It is the important command and the only one command available in CentOS for unzipping the archived files.
 It can also be used the same way in Linux.

 - Clear Command

 The Clear command is used to clear the terminal window that is being filled with the command and the outputs while working with CentOS.
 It is very simple to use.
-Once written in the terminal in a simple way will lead to clear everything on the screen.
+Once simply written in the terminal will lead to clear everything on the screen.

 - Who Command